The Amazing Flight of Little Ray

 Stingrays typically flee rather than attack.
 A frightened stingray can strike hundreds of times in seconds.
 It uses its long, flexible tail to guide the venomous spear.

-Worldwide annual deaths from stingray stings average one or two.
-Most injuries occur to waders' feet or legs.
-Broken stingers may require surgical removal.
+Worldwide deaths from stingray stings average one or two per year.
+Most injuries occur to waders' feet.
+Broken stingers may need surgical removal.

 Stingray-eating Orcas, or killer whales, may not avoid harm from stings.
 Orca carcasses reach New Zealand beaches with stingray barbs stuck in them.